List of Anita Blake: Vampire Hunter characters: Jade

 Yiyú, also known as Black Jade, is the former tiger to call of one of the Harlequin.
 She is delicate, petite, and Asian with long straight, shining black hair.
 She can fit under Anita's arm like Anita can fit under most of her boyfriends' arms.
 Yiyú had been severely abused by her former master, who used pain to control her.

 Yiyú comes to St. Louis during the events of Bullet to spy for her master.
 She pretended to be an attack survivor.
-Anita discovers that she is a black tiger and "tame" her, but her master interviened and tried to control both her and Anita.
+Anita discovered that she is a black tiger and tried "tame" her, but her master intervened and tried to control both her and Anita.
 Anita with the help of Domino succeeds in breaking the connection between Yiyú and her master, and becomes her new master.

 She remains in St. Louis with Anita, and although she can fight and is fearsomely good, the centuries of abuse have left her with a victim's mentality.

 She has become one of Anita's lovers and makes Anita "heteroflexible" rather than heterosexual.

 Anita ends things with Jade after discovering Jade is too damaged to consider developing any kind of healthy relationship with Anita’s other lovers.
 Jade does seem to allow a few men in her life eventually.
 But won’t work on her issues.

 Appearances: Bullet, Kiss the Dead, Jason.